Constitution of Pakistan of 1962: Salient features of 1962 Constitution

 Under the constitution of 1962 federal system was adopted.
-The powers of the central government were enumerated in the Federal List while all the residuary powers were given to the provinces so as to meet the demand of provincial autonomy.
-However, with in this federal structure, the central government was made domineering even at the cost of provincial autonomy.
-Besides in the administrative matters, centralism was clearly reflected.
-The provincial governors were the appointees of President and accountable to him: Hence the provincial executive was under the control of the center.
+The powers of the central government were enumerated in the Federal List while all the residuary powers were given to the provinces to meet the demand of provincial autonomy.
+However, within this federal structure, the central government was made domineering even at the cost of provincial autonomy.
+Besides administrative matters, centralism was reflected.
+The provincial governors were the appointees of the President and were accountable to him: Hence the provincial executive was under the control of the centre.
 This centralism bore more disastrous results in respect of provincial autonomy.
 Consequently, the federal structure practically seemed unitary due to which the demand of provincial autonomy became more popular and widespread which threatened our solidarity in the later stage.